stclib/STC/README.md

     clist_i_destroy(&list);
 }
 ```
 **CArray**.
-1D, 2D and 3D arrays, heap allocated in one memory block.
-CArray3 can make sub-array "views" CArray2 and CArray1 into CArray3, and CArray2 can further make CArray1 "views", as shown in the folling example.
+1D, 2D and 3D arrays, heap allocated in one memory block. *CArray3* can have sub-array "views" of *CArray2* and *CArray1* etc., as shown in the following example.
 ```
 #include <stdio.h>
 #include "stc/carray.h"